Unitech/gridcontrol/README.md

 $ grid list
 ```

-To execute/install a software on each Grid's Node do:
+To execute/install a software on each Grid's Node just do:

 ```bash
 $ grid multissh <COMMAND>